Jens Lekman: Music career

-From 2000 to 2003, Lekman recorded and released much of his material privately on CD-R. Because one of his songs during this time was entitled "Rocky Dennis' Farewell Song to the Blind Girl", inspired by the movie Mask, Lekman was mistakenly referred to as "Rocky Dennis".
+From 2000 to 2003, Lekman recorded and released much of his material privately on CD-R. Because one of his songs during this time was titled "Rocky Dennis' Farewell Song to the Blind Girl", inspired by the movie Mask, Lekman was mistakenly referred to as "Rocky Dennis".
 Lekman says that it was a "mistake": "someone thought that was my real name cause I had a song about him, and then radio picked up on it, and I never had a chance to change it".
 He put the confusion to rest with his Rocky Dennis in Heaven EP (2004).

-In 2003, Lekman self-released a 7" vinyl EP, Maple Leaves.
-When the same EP was released on CD by the Swedish independent label Service Records later that year, he was a well-known name.
-The songs "Maple Leaves" and "Black Cab" were heavily played on Swedish national radio.
+In 2003, Lekman self-released a 7" vinyl EP, Maple Leaves, which was later released on CD by the Swedish independent label Service Records.
+The songs "Maple Leaves" and "Black Cab" were heavily played on Swedish national radio and the former garnered significant attention through file-sharing platforms.
+His work has proven to be considerably more successful in Sweden than America.
 He soon signed a contract with the American label Secretly Canadian for releases outside of Sweden.
 Heavy touring and his debut album soon followed.

 His first album When I Said I Wanted to Be Your Dog was released in 2004, and consisted of recordings made between 2000 and 2004 (some tracks had been previously released independently by Lekman).
 The album attracted attention among the alternative music press in both Europe and the U.S. The song "You Are the Light" was a successful radio hit, and a video received some rotation in the Nordic MTV and ZTV.
 In Sweden, the album reached No. 6 on the national chart.
 Lekman was nominated for three Swedish Grammies, three P3 Guld and three Manifest awards, and the album was named the album of the year by Nöjesguiden.

 A concert film shot from Lekman's sold-out show with José González at Göteborg Concert Hall in December 2003 was broadcast by Swedish national television in 2005.
 In June 2005, a compilation CD of Lekman's first three EPs (plus extra tracks) was released as Oh You're So Silent Jens.
 Lekman's cover of Scout Niblett's "Your Beat Kicks Back Like Death" appeared on Secretly Canadian's SC100 compilation.
 Night Falls Over Kortedala was released in Sweden on 5 September 2007 and worldwide on 9 October 2007.
 The single "Friday Night at the Drive-in Bingo" preceded the album's release.